-- Implement a strategy for BVHP agencies and individuals to be active in the HIV Health Services Planning Council and at the State level. - Working with community groups, devise a public image and pride campaign. - Make plans with the Redevelopment Agency for a health agenda in public housing properties. - Create a supportive housing community that promotes unification with children in a supervised environment. - Outreach to the artists of the BVHP to participate in beautification or creating a living face of HIV campaign to de-stigmatize, and represent in contrast to the AIDS Quilt that speaks more of death.
+- Implement a strategy for BVHP agencies and individuals to be active in the HIV Health Services Planning Council and at the State level. - Working with community groups, devise a public image and pride campaign. - Create a supportive housing community that promotes unification with children in a supervised environment. - Outreach to the artists of the BVHP to participate in beautification or creating a living face of HIV campaign to de-stigmatize, and represent in contrast to the AIDS Quilt that speaks more of death. - Provide access to an ombudsman who will advocate for people who do not have strong health literacy skills.